-If you have lots of preschool manipulatives and aren’t really sure what to do with them, then look no further!
-Here are three way to use preschool manipulatives in your homeschool!
+Make learning math fun for little kids!
+Here are three ways of using preschool manipulatives in your homeschool!
 You’re definitely not going to want to miss these awesome ideas!

 This month, it’s bumble bee-inspired black and yellow pattern blocks.
 And of course that meant a buzzing good time!